 Power BI vs Excel: A comprehensive comparison

-This section analyzes the difference between the two tools based on the exact tasks you manage in your ordinary working life.
+This section analyzes the difference between the two reporting tools based on the exact tasks you manage in your ordinary working life.
 This will help you understand the Power BI advantages over Excel and vice versa, depending on what you need, and consider it in your BI strategy.

 Multiple sources input

 Task: you need to connect multiple data sources for automating data inputs in real time.

 Power BI vs Excel comparison: both reporting tools can address this issue almost with the same efficiency.
 For this, they use Power Query and get data from almost anywhere in real time.

 However, for the process automation and exclusion of manual inputs, Microsoft Power BI uses Direct Query, whereas Excel has data connectors.